South Basildon and East Thurrock: Current

 The Borough of Basildon ward of Vange was transferred to Basildon and Billericay, and polling district DN in the Pitsea South East ward (equivalent to the civil parish of Bowers Gifford and North Benfleet) was added to Castle Point.
-To compensate, the Borough of Thurrock ward of Chadwell St Mary was transferred from Thurrock.
+To compensate, the Borough of Thurrock ward of Chadwell St Mary (as it existed on 1 December 2020) was transferred from Thurrock.

+Following local government boundary reviews in Basildon (effective from May 2024) and Thurrock (effective from May 2026), the constituency now comprises the following: